Loading Events

 MODERATOR: LEIGH MORGAN, BASKETBALL & TENNIS (CLASS OF 1986)

 A three sport star at PAHS, Leigh Morgan was the most valuable player in the 1986 State High School basketball tournament, where the Riders girls finished second, their highest finish ever.
-In tennis, she played on Port Angeles High School’s only state championship team in 1986, finishing second in state tournament doubles behind Mary Dill and Carolyn Christ of PA.
-In the District tournament prior to the state championship, she and partner Nicole Ostrowski won the district doubles championship, defeating Dill and Christ.
+She was also MVP of the AAA Girls All Star Game that same year.
+In tennis, she played on Port Angeles High School’s only state championship team in 1986, finishing second in doubles with Nicole Ostrowski.
 She was also a two-time All-League soccer player.
-Morgan went on to play basketball Duke, and was been named as one of the Top 25 Duke players for the first 20 years of the women’s program.
-She was the starting point guard for the first Duke women’s team to qualify for the NCAA tournament.
-She finished as the No. 3 Duke player all time for single game assists, No. 2 in double digit assists, No. 2 in minutes player per game, and No. 9 in three-point field goal percentage.
-She also has had a distinguished career in the business world, recently retiring as the COO for the Gates Foundation in Seattle.
-She also served in the North Carolina Governor’s office and as the Associate Chancellor at the University of San Francisco.
+In college, she was starting point guard at Duke where she finished as the No. 3 Duke player all time for single game assists, No. 2 in double digit assists, No. 2 in minutes player per game, and No. 9 in three-point field goal percentage.
+Formerly COO for the Gates Foundation in Seattle, she currently chairs the Fred Hutch Cancer Center board of directors, is CEO of Imaginal Leadership Strategies and hosts a popular podcast called “The Space in Between Podcast”.

 MIKE BRIGGS, FOOTBALL (CLASS OF 1960)